 Other areas of counselling I deal with

 - Short-term counselling for personal crisis related to stress, depression, anxiety or trauma.

 - Acute stress disorder and psychological trauma.

 - Complex trauma resulting from abuse and/or neglect in childhood or adulthood.

 - Therapy for personal growth and self-development.

-I operate a sliding scale of fees according to income.
 I’d be pleased to discuss this with you as part of our initial contact.
-If you have health insurance, I would be happy to arrange for fees to be paid through your insurance.
+If you have health insurance, we may be able to arrange for fees to be paid through your insurance.
 I am currently recognised as a provider by Aviva, AXA PPP, BUPA, Nuffield Health, and Vitality Health.

 Maps & Directions